 Besides Toan Luu Duc Huynh, the GlobeSmart (2020) has also carried out a survey for insights into cross cultural meanings and implications of social distancing in different countries.
 Their "Cultural etiquette and social distancing around the world," (2020) highlights the variations in worldwide response to social distancing by arguing that cultural values and social practices play important roles in shaping why and how people respond to the measures.
-For instance, it is found out that wearing of masks in public places amongst the Japanese and Singaporeans are widely accepted.
+For instance, it is found out that wearing of masks in public places amongst the Japanese and Singaporeans is widely accepted.
 For the Japanese it is culturally appropriate and in fact not to do so is considered to be inconsiderate.
 Whereas in Singapore they welcomed stricter social distancing directives even though these may challenge local cultural norms and etiquette.
-This is because the Singaporeans attitudes differ greatly to those of the Indians in India where by social distancing is a challenge because of their communal based life style.
+This is because the Singaporeans are long used to adhering to governmental directives and law.
+The Japanese and Singaporean attitudes differ greatly to those of the Indians in India where by social distancing is a challenge because of their communal based life style.
 For example, going to worship at a temple, mosque, or church is an essential part of daily life for many Indians.
-In fact, during the pandemic these local institutions are expected to play important roles in keeping the community together; however, they have had to be shut down instead.
+In fact, during the pandemic these local institutions are expected to play important roles in keeping the community together; however, they have had to be shut down instead

-The differences between the Sweden and other parts of the world, for instance with Australia, the United States and the United Kingdom, were also highlighted.
-While Sweden's population easily adopted social distancing measures because of the cultural importance of solitude and respect of each other's private space, the mandatory mask is deemed as an infringement on individual freedoms and goals in other places in Europe and North America.
+The differences between Sweden and other parts of the world, for instance with Australia, the United States and the United Kingdom, were also highlighted.
+While Sweden's population easily adopted social distancing measures because of the cultural importance of solitude and respect of each other's private space, the mandatory mask is deemed as an infringement on individual freedom and goals in other places in Europe and North America.
 Hence slogans such as "we're all in this together," which might work well in collective based culture, may not be effective in these countries.

-What these trends suggest is that a one-size-fits-all approach to implement measures and communicate message about covid-19 pandemic need to be seriously reconsidered.
-In fact, there are arguments, for instance by Dr Nelson Vergara, the head of the first nations department at Chile's medical union, who says that approaches employed so far appear to be "monocultural" (Bartlett, 2020).
+What these trends suggest is that a onesize-fits-all approach to implement measures and communicate message about COVID-19 pandemic need to be seriously reconsidered.
+In fact, there are arguments, for instance by Dr Nelson Vergara, the head of the First Nations Department at Chile's medical union, who says that approaches employed so far appear to be "monocultural" (Bartlett, 2020).
 It is an approach, which subsumed socio cultural factors such as differences in language, historical relationship to authority, and nonverbal communication styles, which in reality can shape how people respond to major disruption caused by pandemic.
-In response, this paper aims to highlight how everyday life and cultural practices inform responses to measures and message related to Covid-19 pandemic crisis.
+In response, this paper aims to highlight how everyday life and cultural practices inform responses to measures and message related to COVID-19 pandemic crisis.